Ever felt weird/a misfit/defective/abnormal…?

 We are also all very much the same, experiencing reaches of the vast expanse and commonalities of our humanness.

-All the above aside, you are beyond any personality self, beliefs, attitudes, thoughts, feelings, experiences, behaviours, and so on.
+All the above aside, your essential self is beyond any personality self, beliefs, attitudes, thoughts, feelings, experiences, behaviours, and so on.

 There is a ‘you beyond you’ that exists beyond the conditioned self and limited perspectives of the conscious mind.